javsort/Linkaster/docs/delivery_1.md

 The usage of external APIs for different services might bring up compatibility and reliability challenges.
 A proper and fast interaction between the different services should be prioritized for proper functionality, which could be resource intensive.
 Encryption:
-Even though encryption improves security standards, it also adds layers of authorization, which could lead to delays and longer authorization periods, possibly limiting the up?to-date features.
+Even though encryption improves security standards, it also adds layers of authorization, which could lead to delays and longer authorization periods, possibly limiting the up-to-date features.
 Portability:
 Designing both a handheld & web version of the application might bring up some design challenges throughout development.
 Programming Language:
 The system?s back-end shall be supported by:
-Java JDK 21: for the overall back-end structure, it helps ensure proper segregation between services and their proper interaction.
-While also, utilizing an Object Oriented design facilitates the management of different features such as user-authentication, role-based access, and more.
+Java JDK 21: for the overall back-end structure, this helps ensure proper segregation between services and their proper interaction.
+Furthermore, utilizing an Object Oriented design facilitates the management of different features such as user-authentication, role-based access, and more.
 Maven: for compilation and dependencies management.
-Once integrated with Java, it enables the system
-Docker:
-SpringBoot:
+Once integrated with Java, it provides the necessary infrastructure to ease the process of developing an internet-based application.
+Thanks to the usage of different dependencies and plugins, the team can focus on method implementation and development while avoiding to write boilerplate code and other features are provided.
+Docker: for application deployment, service containerization and management.
+For deploying the application, Docker was chosen to enable the application deployments and handle the overall application?s service.
+Also, thanks to the benefits of containerization, whenever a service requires to go under a maintenance period, the team only requires to take down the affected service without affecting the rest of the application?s performance.
+SpringBoot: for overall development and configuration.
+Thanks to SpringBoot and the Spring Framework, we are able to ease the application?s configuration process and support our microservices design by allowing us to deploy each service separately or together for testing and deployments.
-The system?s front-end shall be built mainly in Flutter, and supported by:
+The system?s front-end shall be supported by:
+Flutter:

 Use Case
 https://drive.google.com/file/d/1nIoyDVTovPqF6WSYSsHg3KB69YQ22P5V/view?usp=sharing